arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ![Portenta Mid Carrier DIP switches](assets/midCarrier-dip-switches.png)

-**You must connect one USB-C® end to the Portenta X8 and the other (USB-C® or USB-A) to your computer.** With this, the Portenta X8 is ready to begin the flashing process.
+**You must connect one USB-C® end to the Portenta X8 and the other USB-A to your computer.** Using a USB-C® to USB-C® cable may cause compatibility issues during the process, so it is recommended to use a [USB-C® to USB-A cable](https://store.arduino.cc/products/usb-cable2in1-type-c).
+With this, the Portenta X8 is ready to begin the flashing process.

 #### Flashing Mode without Carrier